MicrosoftDocs/architecture-center/docs/guide/networking/global-web-applications/overview.md

 When planning an alternative traffic path, here are some key questions you should consider:

 -	Do you use Azure Front Door's caching features?
-If caching is unavailable, are your origin servers likely to struggle to keep up with your traffic?
+If caching is unavailable, can your origin servers keep up with your traffic?
 -	Do you do use the Azure Front Door rules engine to perform custom routing logic, or to rewrite requests?
 -	Do you use the Azure Front Door web application firewall (WAF) to secure your applications?
 -	Do you restrict traffic based on IP address or geography?